 When the solution process is complete, the optimal tour order will be displayed.
 The cities are labeled from 0 up to n-1 in the display.

-When TSP Art is the selected algorithm, the Log view displays the number of points in the generated TSP instance and the length of the tour found by Chained Lin-Kernighan.
+When TSP Art is the selected module, the Log view displays the number of points in the generated TSP instance and the length of the tour found by Chained Lin-Kernighan.

 Professor Gerhard Reinelt of the University of Heidelberg created the TSPLIB format to provide a standard means for TSP researchers to exchange test data.
 Full documentation can be found on his TSPLIB Web page.